Pavel Posád: Early life

 Posád was born in a large farming family and was one of 7 children, although one of his brothers died when he was two.
 He grew up in the small town of Budkov in Třebíč District.

 After completing his primary school in Budkov, Posád continued his studies at the grammar school in Moravské Budějovice.
 After graduation in 1972, he studied at the Seminary of Cyril and Methodius in Prague.
 He graduated in 1977 and was ordained to the priesthood 26 June 1977 by Josef Vrana as a priest for the Diocese of Brno.

 Priestly ministry

-He held the priesthood service for three years as a chaplain first in Pozořice, then in Brno.
+He held the priesthood for three years as a chaplain first in Pozořice, then in Brno.
 In 1980 he worked as a pastor in Ratíškovice.
 After two years, at the request of the then state administration, Posád was transferred to the border parish Drnholec.
 In 1989 he was appointed the spiritual administrator in Třešť.

-After the fall of communist in Czechoslovakia in 1989, Posád became a parish priest at St. Thomas in Brno.
+After the fall of communism in Czechoslovakia in 1989, Posád became a parish priest at St. Thomas in Brno.
 After three years, he was appointed a spiritual priest of the Archbishop's Priest Seminary in Olomouc.
 In addition to the education of theologians, he devoted himself to the permanent formation of priests and permanent deacons of the Brno diocese.
 He was a member of the priesthood council for eleven years.
 He is a member of the committee of the Czech Bishops' Conference for the Priesthood.